Fish and Wildlife Technology

-The Associate in Applied Science (A.A.S.) degree in Fish and Wildlife Technology is designed to provide students with knowledge, field experience, and training that will prepare them for careers in areas of fish and wildlife management.
-Specifically, students will gain hands-on experience with modern fish and wildlife equipment and procedures.
-In this program, students can choose a fisheries or wildlife focus through approved electives.
+The A.A.S. fish and wildlife technology degree program is designed to provide you with the knowledge, field experience, and training needed for preparing you for a career in the areas of fish and wildlife management.
+Specifically, you will gain hands-on experience through the use of modern fish and wildlife equipment.
+In this program, you will choose a fisheries or wildlife focus through approved electives.

-The opportunity to use industry-standard research technology such as electro-fishing equipment, water quality probes, GIS computer software, and wildlife tracking radio-telemetry devices gives our students valuable real-world experience.
+The use of industry-standard research technology such as electro-fishing equipment, water quality probes, GIS computer software, and wildlife tracking radio-telemetry devices will give you valuable real-world experience.

-Students will learn a wide variety of wildlife field techniques.
+While in the program, you will learn a wide variety of wildlife field techniques.
 Some of these techniques involve the safe capture and handling of wildlife such as small mammals, amphibians and birds.
-Capture techniques include live traps, mist nets for both birds and bats and other techniques as appropriate.
-Noninvasive wildlife techniques are employed such as point counts, call surveys for birds and amphibians and the monitoring of populations through their sign such as tracks, scat or markings.
+A few capture techniques include live traps and mist nets for birds and bats.
+Noninvasive wildlife techniques are employed such as point counts, call surveys for birds and amphibians and the monitoring of populations through their sign such as tracks, scat, or markings.

 Program Learning Outcomes